Tough harvests: planning your next move as a producer

 By Trevor Bacque 3 December 2019 2 min read

 It’s no secret that farming comes with good and bad years.
-Still, 2019 will certainly be a year many Alberta farmers will be happy to put behind them.
-From dramatic weather like snow, rain, and killing frost to sagging commodity prices and challenges in getting product to market, farmers throughout the province have had their resilience put to the test.
+From dramatic weather to sagging commodity prices to challenges in getting product to market, farmers throughout the province are used to having their resilience put to the test.

-A strategic financial conversation could help you minimize the repercussions of this year’s growing season and also help you free up operating cash for 2020 inputs.
-The development of a farm business strategy can make all the difference between surviving a challenging year, having one good year and establishing a long-term trend of growth and success.
-Just because you’re an independent agriculture producer, doesn’t mean you’re alone.
+A strategic financial conversation could help you minimize the repercussions that came out of this year’s growing season while also helping you free up operating cash for spring inputs.
+The development of a farm business strategy can make all the difference between surviving a challenging year, driving one good year and establishing a long-term trend of growth and success.
+Just because you’re an independent business owner and operator, doesn’t mean you’re alone.
 A good financial partner will assess your current situation and help find immediate solutions in the short term while also developing an action plan to position the business for greater success.

 Knowing you’re able to draw on ATB’s expertise could help you understand and act on opportunities when they become available.
-And that’s what ATB is all about, providing ways for Alberta's farmers, ranchers and businesses to evolve and thrive.
+And that’s what ATB is all about, providing ways for Alberta businesses and farmers to evolve and thrive.